 With large tableware spoon (about 2 inches in length), form slightly domed spoon-shaped cookies, using side of bowl to press and shape dough.
 Gently slide dough off of spoon using finger, maintaining spoon shape, onto prepared cookie sheets.
 Bake 12-13 minutes or until deep golden brown around edges.
 Cool 10 minutes on cookie sheets.
 Dust cookies generously with powdered sugar before serving.

 You can substitute all-purpose flour for the hazelnut flour.
-Hazelnut flour also freezes well and can be used at a later date.
+Hazelnut flour also freezes well and can be used another time.